20 August 2020

 Q. How are Tier 1 and 2 entities required to report?

-For Tier 1 and 2 PBE entities the applicable reporting standard is PBE FRS 48.
+For Tier 1 and 2 PBE entities, the applicable reporting standard is PBE FRS 48.
 This was to be effective for reporting periods beginning on or after 1 Jan 2021, with early adoption permitted.
-However it has been agreed to delay for adoption for one year in the light of COVID-19. [edit – now effective for reporting periods beginning on or after 1 Jan 2023]
+However, it has been agreed to delay adoption for one year in light of COVID-19. [edit – now effective for reporting periods beginning on or after 1 Jan 2023]

 Q. What are the main principles of PBE FRS 48?